Kansas City Chiefs

 The Patrick Mahomes era

 The Kansas City Chiefs are set to be a force to reckon with for many seasons.
 They are on their way to becoming a dynasty which in retrospect kicked off in 2017.
 This was when the franchise elected to make Texas Tech's Patrick Mahomes their top draft pick at 10th overall in the 2017 NFL Draft.

-After a year on the sidelines, behind Alex Smith, Mahomes claimed the starter’s role.
-He threw the combination of 5,000 passing yards and 50 touchdown passes en route to the NFL MVP in 2018.
+After a year on the sidelines, behind Alex Smith, Mahomes claimed the starter's role.
+He threw a combination of 5,000 passing yards and 50 touchdown passes en route to the NFL MVP in 2018.

 They fell in the conference championship game to the eventual Super Bowl winners, the New England Patriots.

 A year later, Mahomes lived up to lofty expectations.
 Though he couldn't secure back-to-back MVP awards, he showed the league that they should count the Chiefs out at their own risk.

 The Kansas City Chiefs quarterback orchestrated a series of comebacks in the post-season to help get the Vincent Lombardi Trophy back to Missouri after half a century.